Updated: Feb. 9th, 2024

 Muscle mass and physical activity both impact metabolism.
 The more muscle you have, the more energy your body needs to survive.
 When you exercise regularly, you can increase muscle mass (especially if strength training is part of your routine), and your body will burn calories faster – even after you stop exercising.

 Environmental factors, like the weather, can also impact metabolism.
-And while you can’t change the weather, you can choose to get outside when it’s hotter or colder than usual, making your body work harder to maintain its regular temperature (Just be sure you are paying attention to safety by dressing appropriately and staying properly hydrated).
+And while you can’t change the weather, you can choose to get outside when it’s hotter or colder than usual, making your body work harder to maintain its regular temperature (Pay close attention to safety by dressing appropriately and staying properly hydrated).

-Because we are all unique, even people of the same gender, same age, and same weight with similar lifestyles can have very different metabolisms at work.
-That’s why you can do all the same things a friend is doing and have very different results.
-That can be frustrating, to say the least!
+Because we are all unique, even people of the same gender, age, and weight with similar lifestyles can have very different metabolisms.
+That’s why you can do all the same things a friend is doing and have very different results, which can be frustrating, to say the least!

-5 Easy Ways to Boost Your Metabolism – Starting Now!
+Try These 5 Easy Ways to Rev Up Your Metabolism – Starting Now!

-One of the best ways to make sure your metabolism is functioning as well as possible is to be attentive to what – and when – you are eating.
+You can ensure that your metabolism is functioning as well as possible by being attentive to what – and when – you are eating.

-While common advice has long been to eat regular meals and snacks to prevent your body from hanging on to calories, new research has indicated that fasting – going for periods of time without eating at all – can be an effective way to ramp up metabolic activity.
+Typical advice to prevent your body from hanging on to extra calories has long been to eat regular meals and snacks.
+However, recent research has indicated that fasting – going for periods of time without eating at all – can be an effective way to ramp up metabolic activity.
 A study in January of 2019 revealed that fasting increased production of 44 metabolites, substances that provide energy, including 30 previously unrecognized.
-The study also indicated that a number of health benefits result from an increase in these metabolites.
+Even better, the study also indicated that a number of other health benefits result from an increase in these metabolites.

-Your body uses more energy to process protein than carbs or fats, help you retain muscle mass, and can keep you feeling full longer.
+Protein takes more energy to process than carbs or fat, helps you retain muscle mass, and can keep you feeling full longer.
 Foods rich in iron, selenium and zinc help keep your thyroid, which regulates metabolism, working as it should.

-Some studies have shown that capsaicin, found in chili peppers, could help you burn close to 50 more calories per day.
-This chemical may also reduce appetite.
+Some studies have shown that capsaicin, found in chili peppers, could help you burn close to 50 more calories per day and may also reduce appetite.
 If you like spicy foods, that’s good news!
 Ginger and cayenne pepper are other spices that have some evidence of increased burning of calories and fat.

-Cacao,legumes, seaweed and coconut oil are other foods said to burn extra calories, stimulate fat burning, and ramp up metabolism.
+Other foods said to burn extra calories, stimulate fat burning and ramp up metabolism are cacao, seaweed and coconut oil.

 While eating these foods likely won’t make permanent changes to your resting metabolism, if you eat them often enough as part of a healthy, balanced diet, you could give yourself a short term boost that makes a difference.